 The inflammation is usually the result of a fungal or bacterial infection.
 This can be caused by an abdominal injury, an underlying medical condition, or a treatment device, such as a dialysis catheter or a feeding tube.

-Peritonitis is a serious illness that needs immediate medical attention.
-Antibiotics are needed intravenously (IV) to treat the infection.
+Peritonitis is a severe illness that needs immediate medical attention.
+Antibiotics are required intravenously (IV) to treat the infection.

 Surgery is sometimes necessary to remove the infected tissue.
-The infection can spread and endanger life if not treated in a timely manner.
+The infection can spread and endanger life if not treated promptly.